spectrocloud/librarium/docs/docs-content/clusters/cluster-management/monitoring/deploy-monitor-stack.md

 tags: ["clusters", "cluster management", "monitoring"]
 ---

-The monitoring stack you will deploy uses the open-source tool, [Prometheus](https://prometheus.io/docs/introduction/overview/), to support your environment's monitoring requirements.
+The monitoring stack you will deploy uses the open source tool, [Prometheus](https://prometheus.io/docs/introduction/overview/), to support your environment's monitoring requirements.
 The monitoring stack is a centralized server or aggregation spot to which all other clusters will forward metrics.
 The monitoring stack is a dedicated Kubernetes cluster for monitoring and metrics aggregation in your Palette environment.